 Melrose is a medium-sized city located in the state of Massachusetts.
 With a population of 27,997 people and five constituent neighborhoods, Melrose is the 67th largest community in Massachusetts.
-Melrose has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Melrose has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Melrose is a decidedly white-collar city, with fully 87.56% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Melrose is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Melrose who work in management occupations (16.06%), office and administrative support (12.97%), and sales jobs (9.89%).
+Melrose is a decidedly white-collar city, with fully 87.99% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Melrose is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Melrose who work in management occupations (16.25%), office and administrative support (12.46%), and sales jobs (9.90%).